harrisj/nicar-sinatra/README.md

 Connection: close
 ```

 Let's try one more thing here for kicks.
 Routes do not necessarily have to be single strings, they can be complicated and dynamic.
-Add this to lesson_one.rb
+Add this to lesson_one.rb.

 ```
 get '/hello/:name' do
-  "Hello #{params[:name].capitalize}!"
+  "Hello <strong>#{params[:name].capitalize}</strong>!"
 end
 ```